-Light has an intense impact on how we emotionally understand what so going on in the photo.
 There are certain things you can achieve to enrich your story such as using the flash, not shooting with the flash, or using window light instead and making use of different temperatures of daylight.

-Let so look at what particular types of light tell us.
+Let's look at what particular types of light tell us.